-Kemp Propulsion Systems supply Manecraft Seals (previously John Crane Seals and Deep Sea Seals) by Wartsila, which are ideal for small vessels and Yacht seals with a 1” to 2 ¾” shaft.
+Kemp Propulsion Systems supply Manecraft Seals (previously John Crane Seals and Deep Sea Seals) by Wärtsilä, which are ideal for small vessels and Yacht seals with a 1” to 2 ¾” shaft.
 These seals are locally stocked for immediate supply all over Australia, New Zealand and the Pacific Islands.
+If you are interested in purchasing these seals, click the “Online Store” button below.

 HOW DOES MANECRAFT WORK?